Montgomery Atwater: Career

 Atwater worked a number of jobs including football coach, cattle rancher, and trapper.
 He lived in Montana in the 1930s and wrote short stories and mysteries, some under the pseudonym of Max Montgomery.

 During World War II, Atwater served in the 10th Mountain Division as a winter warfare instructor.
 Atwater reached the rank of captain while in active combat duty and being wounded.
 Atwater was discharged due to his injury.

 In autumn 1945, Atwater became a forest ranger for the Wasatch National Forest where he managed public safety in Little Cottonwood Canyon in Alta, Utah.
 Over the next two decades he established the first avalanche research center in the Western Hemisphere at Alta, inventing many of the techniques and much of the equipment needed for avalanche forecasting and control.

 In 1960, Atwater served as the Avalanche Control Chief during the 1960 Winter Olympics in Squaw Valley, California.
-Atwater successfully preventing any major avalanches during the Games despite a history of huge chairlift-destroying avalanches there.
+Atwater successfully prevented any major avalanches during the Games despite a history of huge chairlift-destroying avalanches there.